Richard McCreery: Second World War

 In May–June 1940, several months after the Second World War began, McCreery was involved in the Battle of France, towards the end of which he commanded the 2nd Armoured Brigade, of the 1st Armoured Division, which found itself fighting alongside French General Charles de Gaulle.
 McCreery was impressed by de Gaulle's bearing during the latter's direction of a counter-attack at Abbeville, and remained an admirer of the French general in later years.

-In December 1940 he was appointed General Officer Commanding of the newly created 8th Armoured Division.
+McCreery remained in command of the brigade in the United Kingdom until mid-December when, at the relatively young age of forty-two, he was promoted to the acting rank of major-general and was made general officer commanding (GOC) of the 8th Armoured Division.
+The division, created only the month before, was one of several created in the aftermath of Dunkirk although, as with most of the rest of the army, the equipment situation was still severe.
+This, however, was not enough to deter McCreery, who threw himself into his new role with his typical enthusiasm and was determined to train his new division up to the very highest standards.
+He evidently succeeded in this task, being described as the first British commander "to appreciate and demonstrate the power of an armoured division employed on the ground in defence."
+He received further recognition from both the press and his superior officers in October 1941 when the army conducted large-scale manoeuvres, where McCreery's division was able to prove what it learned in the last few months.
+General Sir Alan Brooke, then the Commander-in-Chief, Home Forces (and soon to be Chief of the Imperial General Staff), was among those who praised McCreery and saw much promise in him, writing in his diary that the division was "going on well under Dick McCreery."

 McCreery was an expert on the use of light armoured vehicles (such vehicles being the mechanised equivalent of the cavalry of which his regiment had been part).
 His next posting overseas during the Second World War was as Adviser, Armoured Fighting Vehicles, Middle East (March to August 1942), where he was Claude Auchinleck's chief adviser on such matters.
 There followed spells working for General Sir Harold Alexander first as Chief of General Staff, Middle East Command in Cairo and then Chief of General Staff, 18th Army Group during the Tunisian campaign (1942–43).
 At Middle East Command Alexander was Montgomery's superior at the time of the Second Battle of El Alamein, in October 1942, and McCreery had a role in the planning of that battle, in which armoured vehicles played such a significant part.